szstonelee/redisoo/build.md

 1. Gurarentee the MySQL Client & SOCI building are successful, because in this user case, Redisoo is based on the two libraries.

-For other databases, I have not tried, but you can use the similiar way.
+For other databases, I have not tested, but you can use the similiar way.

 2. Sometimes, Jemalloc can not build successfully